 a true original

 The UMass Amherst University Without Walls was founded in 1971 as part of a national movement to increase access to higher education for non-traditional students.
 With funding from the U.S. Department of Education, UMass Amherst was one of 17 colleges and universities across the nation to start University Without Walls programs with the "radical" goal of helping non-traditional students get a college education.
 These original seventeen schools were pioneers.
-At the time, the idea that traditional four year universities like UMass Amherst should open its doors to non-traditional students was nothing short of revolutionary.
+At the time, the idea that traditional four year universities like UMass Amherst should open their doors to non-traditional students was nothing short of revolutionary.

 we built it and they came